Nawaz Sharif: Parliamentary opposition (1993–1996)

-Second term as prime minister (1997–1999)
+Prime Minister (1997–1999)

 By 1996, continuous large-scale corruption by the government of Benazir Bhutto had deteriorated the country's economy, which was nearing failure.
 In the 1997 parliamentary elections, Nawaz and the PML-N won an overwhelming victory, with an exclusive mandate from across Pakistan.
 It was hoped that Nawaz would deliver on promises to provide a stable conservative government and improve overall conditions.
 Nawaz was sworn as prime minister on 17 February.

 Nawaz had formed an alliance with Altaf Hussain of the MQM which fell apart following the assassination of Hakim Said.
 Nawaz then removed the MQM from parliament and assumed control of Karachi while MQM was forced underground.
 This led Nawaz to claim an exclusive mandate, and for the first time Nawaz and the PML-N had the control of Sindh, Balochistan, Northwest Frontier, Kashmir and Punjab.
 With a supermajority, Nawaz's new government amended the constitution to restrict the powers of the president to dismiss governments.
 With the passing of the 14th amendment, Nawaz emerged as the most powerful elected prime minister in the country.

 Nawaz's popularity peaked in May 1998 after conducting the country's first nuclear weapons tests in response to tests by India.
 When Western countries suspended foreign aid, Nawaz froze the country's foreign currency reserves and economic conditions worsened.
 The country became embroiled in conflicts on two borders and Nawaz's long-standing relationships with the military establishment fell apart, so that by mid-1999 few approved of his policies.